Afrikaans grammar: Adjectives

-The adjective can be attributive – it comes before the noun, e.g. die nuwe skool (the new school) - OR predicative – it comes after the noun. e.g. die skool is nuut (the school is new.)
+The adjective can be attributive, coming before the noun, e.g. die nuwe skool (the new school), or predicative, coming after the noun. e.g. die skool is nuut (the school is new).

 Adjectives may, however, be inflected when they precede a noun.
 As a general rule, polysyllabic adjectives are normally inflected when used as attributive adjectives.
 Monosyllabic attributive adjectives may or may not be inflected, depending on the historical forms of the adjective.

 Inflected adjectives retain the ending "-e" and for some adjectives, word-final consonants that were lost in attributive uses are retained.
 For example, the final "t" following an //x// sound that deleted in predicative uses in like reg (cf. Dutch recht), is retained when the adjective is inflected (regte).
 A similar phenomenon applies to the apocope of "t" after //s//.
 For example, the adjective vas becomes vaste when inflected.
 Conversely, adjectives ending in "-d" (pronounced //t//) or "-g" (pronounced //x//) following a long vowel or diphthong, lose the "-d" and "-g" when inflected.
 For example, look at the inflected form of: